lquesada/luis-genai-pictures/README.md

-I trained a Flux.1 dev LoRA of myself as a subject.
+I trained a Flux.1 dev LoRA with myself as a subject.

 This is a portfolio of some pictures I generated using it.

+(Not sharing the LoRA nor the source images, sorry :))

 ![Image](imgs/01.jpg)